Lidlid123/Kubernetes-vagrant-deployment/README.md

 That's it!
 You should now have a Kubernetes cluster up and running with Calico as the network plugin.

 Have fun! 😊

+Is there anything else I can help with? 😊